-• transacting in any security, either personally or on behalf of others, when in possession of material, nonpublic information3 regarding the security; and/or
+- transacting in any security, either personally or on behalf of others, when in possession of material, nonpublic information3 regarding the security; and/or - communicating material nonpublic information regarding a security to others who then transact in the security.

 3 Ariel does not make extensive use of expert network firms in connection with its investment research.
 If a research team employee would like to utilize such a firm, the employee must obtain, among other things, prior written approval from the team's Director of Research and the Chief Compliance Officer to ensure controls are implemented pertaining to the receipt of material non-public inside information.